zallison/async_webscraper_openwebui/README.md

 Data of type XML or JSON will be parsed and returned as Python data structures (JSON -> dict/list; XML -> xml.etree.ElementTree.Element).

 **Site Handlers**: The library now supports custom domain-specific handlers via the `SiteHandler` base class.
-Wikipedia is implemented as a handler that uses the MediaWiki API.
+Wikipedia and GitHub are implemented as handlers that use their respective APIs.
 You can register custom handlers for other sites.
 Public APIs remain unchanged.

+**GitHub Handler**: Automatically redirects GitHub repository URLs to the GitHub REST API.
+Supports branches, tags, commits, subscribers, stargazers, and more.
+Always returns API responses as strings (JSON with "Contents of url:" header).
+Set `valves.github_token` for authenticated requests.

 -----
 ## Features: